 “Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of Autumn.” -John Muir

-General Information and Ride Rules – Please Read!
+General Information and Ride Rules – Please Read before signing up!

 “Mass” start at 5am for riders needing 13-17 hours to finish.
 All riders expecting to finish in under 13 hours must start at 6am.

 Riders needing more than 16.5 hours may opt for the Tourist division during registration and start as early as 4:00am.
 Please familiarize yourself with the Tourist rules.

 Checkpoint opening and closing times, listed on the route sheet, are strictly enforced.
 Typically, only checkpoints #2 and #3 present a problem for slower riders, as the route is front-loaded with climbing.
 If you miss either CP #2 or CP #3, you’ll be asked to turn around and ride back to Bishop on Highway 395.
 No exceptions.

 17 hours unless you choose Tourist rather than Timed.
 Based on the 5am start time, course closes at 10pm.

 The course has rolling closures from aid station to aid station.